Donald Trump urges NFL boycott over national anthem protest

 “I do think, though, that the NFL makes money off of its fans,” Mr. Paul said on NBC’s “Meet the Press.”
 “And the one thing you could hear from Trump saying that to that crowd is tens of thousands of people, and I think a lot of people across the country don’t understand disrespecting the flag or disrespecting the country.”

+Shortly before kickoff, the Redskins issued a statement that did not mention the president’s comments directly.

+“Football has always served as the great unifier, bringing people together. … We are also grateful for the sacrifices made by the brave men and women of our armed forces that have provided us the freedom to play football.”

-Mr. Trump’s comments prompted resistance across the league Saturday and Sunday from players, NFL owners and NFL commissioner Roger Goodell.
-Pittsburgh Steelers coach Mike Tomlin, who is one of eight minority coaches in the NFL, told his team to stay in the locker room during the national anthem.
+Earlier in the day, Pittsburgh Steelers coach Mike Tomlin, who is one of eight minority coaches in the NFL, told his team to stay in the locker room during the national anthem.
 Tomlin explained to CBS Sports before the game that he was concerned about making teammates choose sides in such a public manner.

 “We’re not going to play politics,” Tomlin told CBS.
 “We’re football players, we’re football coaches.
 We’re not participating in the anthem [Sunday].
 Not to be disrespectful to the anthem, to remove ourselves from this circumstance.
 People shouldn’t have to choose.
 If a guy wants to go about his normal business and participate in the anthem, he shouldn’t be forced to choose sides.
 If a guy feels the need to do something, he shouldn’t be separated from his teammate who chooses not to.”